metadream/focal-bunny/README.md

 app.engine("./templates", { appName: "MyApp", year: 2026 });
 app.get("/hello", "hello.html", async (c) => ({ name: "World" }));
 ```

+The root path is relative to the current working directory. `app.engine()` must be called before any route that uses a template — the engine is not configured otherwise.

+When a template is specified as the second route argument, the object returned by the handler is merged with the global variables and exposed to the template.
+Each property becomes a template variable by its name.

 | Syntax | Meaning | Example |
 |---|---|---|